 #9: Fun Things

 Bring your kids’ favorite toys, board games, a kite, cards, hacky sack, Frisbees, and whatever else is fun for you.
-My sons never allow me to leave the house for a trip without some kinds of toy to play with.
-You could even try a fun glow in the dark game if the environment is safe enough.
+My sons never allow me to leave the house for a trip without some kind of toy to play with.

 Even if you don’t have kids and maybe just your boyfriend, girlfriend, husband, wife, or friends, adults can enjoy games as well.